cloudcodger/ubuntu/roles/cloud_init_reboot/README.md

 Check for the completion of Cloud-Init and reboot the system if required.

-After the first boot of a system configured using Cloud-Init, there is a one time execution of the equivelant to what `apt-get upgrade` does.
+After the first boot of a system configured using Cloud-Init, the cloud-init performs a one time execution of the equivelant to what `apt-get upgrade` does.
 It does not however reboot the system when it is required from upgrading packages.

 Using a flag file to make sure the reboot is only performed on the first execution of the role.
 This waits for the Cloud-Init process to complete (which can take a whiile on that first boot), then checks for `/var/run/reboot-required` and reboots the system when the file exists.